jfear/datascience_presentations/content/slides/organize/nci-20191212/index.md

 Contains info that is needed across the project.

-* Project name and github url
+- Project name and github url
-* Assembly and Annotation
+- Assembly and Annotation
-* alpha level
+- alpha level

 ## Workflow config

 Anything you may tweak in the future.

-* Various thresholds
+- Various thresholds
-* Workflow specific references
+- Workflow specific references
-* Various Mappings (i.e. file name to title)
+- Various Mappings (i.e. file name to title)

 ]

+.myheader[\> Project Organization]

 ---
 class: fit-h1, compact

-# 7. Use containers and environments (portability and reproducibility)
+# 7. Containers and environments (portability and reproducibility)

-One of the hardest problems in data science is managing software.
+## .red[One of the hardest problems in data science is managing software.]

 .absolute.l-2.w-40pct[

 ```bash
 ./environment.yaml  # project env